-POLICY 17.3.1: In order to discourage unwanted urban development, central sewer lines will not be extended into the Buckingham community, except in the areas identified by Lee Plan Map 7 (effective January 21, 2004) as Future Sanitary Sewer Service Areas, as well as the existing Resource Recovery Facility, and the adjacent Lee County Parks and Recreation Facility, and any future public facility.
+POLICY 17.3.1: SEWER AND WATER.
+In order to discourage unwanted urban development, central sewer lines will not be extended into the Buckingham Rural Community Preserve Buckingham Community, except in the areas identified by Lee Plan Map 7 (effective January 21, 2004) as Future Sanitary Sewer Service Areas, the existing Resource Recovery Facility, and the adjacent Lee County Parks and Recreation Facility.